hgwhitfield/Knit/docs/README.md

 - The font awesome icons give the information a visual aspect and help style the page.
 - They adapt to different screen sizes in terms of layout.

-### Where to find us:
+### How to Find Us:

-- The where to find us section includes a google maps intergration to give an easy visual cue to our location and an easy way to link out for direction.
+- The 'How to Find Us' section includes a google maps intergration to give an easy visual cue to our location and an easy way to link out for direction.
-- The address is provided in writing also incase there are any issues with the google maps intergration.
+- The address is provided in writing aswell, this is incase any issues arise with the google maps intergration.
-- It is stylistically pleasing and easy for user to understand.
+- It is stylistically pleasing and easy for users to understand.

 ### Contact Form:

-- The contact form is provides user with an easy way to contact the business quickly directly from the webite.
+- The contact form provides users with an easy way to contact the business quickly, directly from the webite.
 - It is simple and easy to understand.
 - The form asks for things the users are used to and is layed out in a similar fashion to other contact forms to lend an air of familiarity.